AWS-HACKATHON-VIETNAM/MealPrepAI/README.md

 - If migrations fail with `psycopg2.OperationalError`, confirm PostgreSQL is running and that the credentials in `.env` match your local database user and password.
 - On macOS and Linux you might need developer headers for PostgreSQL (`postgresql-devel`, `libpq-dev` or similar) before installing `psycopg2-binary`.
 - If Bedrock calls return permission errors, verify your AWS user or role has the necessary Bedrock access policies.
-- Make sure to run `python manage.py makemigrations` the first time you pull new models; this repository does not ship pre-generated migration files.
+- Make sure to run `python manage.py migrate` after pulling structural changes so your database stays in sync with the models.

 ## Project Structure (Backend)